FauzanFarooqui/fauzanfarooqui.github.io/_pages/about.md

 In my free time (if I get any, that is), I explore literature, economics, catching up with the news, and learning languages.
 Learning about history and culture interests me too.

-Please feel free to reach out to me for anything, be it open-ended discussions, feedback or colloborations!
+Please feel free to reach out to me for anything, be it open-ended discussions, feedback or collaborations!

 <!-- PS: You can let me know if my profile is well-suited for relevant Deep Learning opportunities you know about, or are hiring for.
 (My interest is also picqued by systems (compilers, computer architecture) that support efficient AI deployment.) \ -->
 [Resume](https://drive.google.com/file/d/1lf_559g3T1dkEfL7x_yUlvXaxZk4blx8/view?usp=sharing)